jo-robles/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-To further understand out whether the means are statisically different from the population PSI mean of 1500, we employ the use of a t-test using R. Using the previous dataset, we first began my looking at all of our manufacturing lots:
+To further understand out whether the means are statistically different from the population PSI mean of 1500, we employ the use of a t-test using R. Using the previous dataset, we first began my looking at all of our manufacturing lots:

 ![All Lots](https://github.com/jo-robles/MechaCar_Statistical_Analysis/blob/53438846dfcec90810ffedfa5d1cc6b5c4474938/Resources/Images/t_test_all_lots.PNG)

-From this t-test, we make the following observation that our p-value is .06028 (larger than .05) which means we fail to reject the null-hypothesis and conclude that the PSI means are not statisically significantly different from the population.
+From this t-test, we make the following observation that our p-value is .06028 (larger than .05) which means we fail to reject the null-hypothesis and conclude that the PSI means are not statistically significantly different from the population.

 And then, as we understood the variance between the lots was greater than our design specifications, we take a look at our three lots individually.

 ![Lot 1](https://github.com/jo-robles/MechaCar_Statistical_Analysis/blob/53438846dfcec90810ffedfa5d1cc6b5c4474938/Resources/Images/t_test_lot_1.PNG)

-For Lot 1, we observe our p-value is 1 which means we fail to reject the null-hypothesis and conclude that the PSI means are not statisically significantly different from the population.
+For Lot 1, we observe our p-value is 1 which means we fail to reject the null-hypothesis and conclude that the PSI means are not statistically significantly different from the population.

 ![Lot 2](https://github.com/jo-robles/MechaCar_Statistical_Analysis/blob/53438846dfcec90810ffedfa5d1cc6b5c4474938/Resources/Images/t_test_lot_2.PNG)

-For Lot 2, we observe our p-value is .6072 which means we fail to reject the null-hypothesis and conclude that the PSI means are not statisically significantly different from the population.
+For Lot 2, we observe our p-value is .6072 which means we fail to reject the null-hypothesis and conclude that the PSI means are not statistically significantly different from the population.

 ![Lot 3](https://github.com/jo-robles/MechaCar_Statistical_Analysis/blob/53438846dfcec90810ffedfa5d1cc6b5c4474938/Resources/Images/t_test_lot_3.PNG)

-For Lot 3, we observe our p-value is .04168 which means we reject the null-hypothesis and conclude that the PSI means are statisically significantly different from the population.
+For Lot 3, we observe our p-value is .04168 which means we reject the null-hypothesis and conclude that the PSI means are statistically significantly different from the population.

-As suspsected, it appears there is more going on with Manufacturing Lot 3 than perhaps we understood before.
-Therefore, further investigation and analysis to deteremine the causes would be in order.
+As suspected, it appears there is more going on with Manufacturing Lot 3 than perhaps we understood before.
+Therefore, further investigation and analysis to determine the causes would be in order.

 ## Study Design: MechaCar vs Competition